bliporbreach/bliporbreach.github.io/_drafts/2021-9-4-Hello-World.md

 title: EPP, EDR, XDR, SIEM, UBA, CIA, NSA, WTF?
 ---

-> Full Disclosure: I have built and currently manage a multi-tenant SIEM platform across hundreds of small to mid-size organizations, so I can't claim to be fully unbiased on this subject.

-I was having a conversation with a coworker the other day and this is how it went.
+> Disclosure of potential bias
+>
+> While I have made the effort to provide an unbiased account on this subject, the reader must be aware that I have built and currently manage a large SIEM deployment across more than 100 organizations.

+In my line of work, I am often asked by coworkers and clients about the meaning of the ever-expanding and confusing list of security tool acrnoyms (EPP, EDR, NTA, HIPS, HIDS, UBA, UEBA, SIEM, etc.)

 - So what is an XDR?
 - It's like an EDR but it also monitors your network gear and cloud platforms.